the-turing-way/the-turing-way/book/website/communication/aa/interdisciplinary-personal-stories.md

 ## What collaborative tools are you using for the writing and projects?

 We are using Overleaf, which is a LaTex based writing software, but I think some people are using Google docs for collaborative writing.

+*This interview was conducted by Emma Karoune.
+We would like to thank Federico and Mariona for the useful discussions about academic authorship, and for commenting on this personal story and the wider academic authorship chapter.*